clj-commons/citrus/README.md

 ## Motivation

-Have a simple, [re-frame](https://github.com/Day8/re-frame) like state management facilities to build web apps with Rum library while leveraging its API.
+Have a simple, [re-frame](https://github.com/Day8/re-frame) like state management facilities for building web apps with [Rum](https://github.com/tonsky/rum/) while leveraging its API.

 ## Features

-- Decoupled application state in a single atom
+⚛️ Decoupled application state in a single atom

-- Reactive queries
+📦 No global state, everything lives in `Reconciler` instance

-- A notion of *controller* to keep application domains separate
+🎛 A notion of a *controller* to keep application domains separate

-- No global state, everything lives in `Reconciler` instance
+🚀 Reactive queries

+📋 Side-effects are data

+⚡️ Async batched updates for better performance

+🚰 Server-side rendering with convenient state hydration

 ## Installation

-Add to *project.clj / build.boot*: `[org.roman01la/scrum "2.0.0-SNAPSHOT"]`
+Add to *project.clj* / *build.boot*: `[org.roman01la/scrum "2.1.0-SNAPSHOT"]`

 ## Usage